YannisDevos/QRCode-Maker/README.md

 To run the application on `Windows` you can :

-* Directly run main.py file with your IDE
+* Directly run Maqr.py file with your IDE
-* Run Maqr.bat
+* Run **Maqr.exe**

-Or run this command in a terminal while in the project folder:
+Or run this command in a terminal while in the project folder :

 ```
-> python .\main.py
+> python .\Maqr.py
 ```

 ### Linux

 To run the application on `Linux` you can :

-* Directly run main.py file with your IDE
+* Directly run Maqr.py file with your IDE
-* Run Maqr.sh
+* Run **UnixMaqr.sh**

-Or run this command in a terminal while in the project folder:
+Or run this command in a terminal while in the project folder :

 ```
-> python main.py
+> python Maqr.py
 ```